yoooooola/GraphPartitioning-GA/README.md

 > ```
 >> ### Selection operator.
 > ```
-> ??
+> Tournament selection
+> : Select k random individuals from the population and pick the best out of them
 > ```
 >> ### Crossover operator.
 > ```
-> The number of all the offspring generated from the population is a half of population size.
+> Offsprings inherit genes from their parents, but not in identical forms.
 > ```
 >> ### Mutation operator.
 > ```
+> Replacing one node in a tree with a different, compatible type
-> By the given probability, the node randomly chosen from partition 1 will be exchanged with the node randomly chosen from partition 2.
+> : The node randomly chosen from partition 1 will be exchanged with the node randomly chosen from partition 2.
 > ```
 >> ### Generational selection strategy.
 > ```
-> ??
+> Elitism
+> : Maintaining M best individuals from the parents' generation
 > ```
 > ## d.
 How to run your project.
 > ```
 > python main.py
 > ```
 > ## e.
 How to adjust parameters.
+> Parameters are defined as global variables in above of main.py.
+> So if you want to adjust parameters, you can do it by modifying the values of each parameters.
+>